Lenses and Lens Options

 Speed of Light in (miles/second) | Comments |

-| Vacuum | 1.00 | 186,000.00 | Empty Space.
+| Vacuum | 1.00 | 186,000.00 | Empty space.
 The speed of light is 186,282.397 miles per second or 299,792,458 meters per second.
 It is typically rounded to 186,000.00. | ||

 | Air (rounded) | 1.000293 (usually rounded to 1.00) | 186,000.00 | Although rounded to 1.00 refractive index, it still has a value greater than 1.00.
 The perturbations in the atmosphere are a result of the refractive index not being exactly 1.00 and different pockets of heat that expand the air differently.
 This is why the Hubble telescope is able to gather pictures so clearly.
 No atmosphere allows for better astronomy.
 Adaptive optics attempt to compensate for these perturbations by using a deformable mirror in land based astronomy. | ||